Kellenkjames/RB109/mutating_methods/example_1.md

 ```
 # Written Response:

-The local variable `s` is initialized and assigned to the String `'hello'` on line 10.
-The local variable `t` is initialized and assigned to calling the `fix` method while passing `s` to it as an argument on line 11.
+The local variable `s` is initialized and assigned to the String literal `'hello'` on line 10.
+The local variable `t` is initialized and assigned to the `fix` method invocation with passing the reference `s` as an argument on line 11.

-Within the `fix` method definition; the local variable `value`; which is bound to the String `'hello'` calls the `upcase!` method on line 5; this returns `'HELLO'`.
+Within the `fix` method definition; the local variable `value` which is bound to the String literal `'hello'`; invokes the `upcase!` method on line 5; this returns the String literal `'HELLO'`.

-The local variable `value` calls the `concat` method on line 6 and passes the String `('!')` as an argument; since `value` is now the String `'HELLO!'`; this is the return value of `value` of line 7; the method returns the same value.
+`value` invokes the `concat` method and passes the reference `('!')` as an argument; the return value is the Sting literal `'HELLO!'` on line 6. `value` is referenced on line 7 which returns the String literal `'HELLO!'`;this is the return value of the method.

-The variable `s` returns `'HELLO!'`; since the original String object was mutated from within the method definition; it was affected outside of the method definition.
-The variable `t` returns `'HELLO!'`; the return value of calling the `fix` method while passing the variable `s` to it as an argument.
+`s` returns the String literal `'HELLO!'`; since the original String object was mutated from within the `fix` method definition; it was affected outside of the method definition.
+`t` returns the String literal `'HELLO!'`; this is the return value of the `fix` method definition.

 This problem demonstrates mutating methods and mutable objects.
 Strings are mutable objects.
 When mutable objects are passed into methods and mutated; it will affect the original object from outside of the method.